jemurdock/MLProject/README.md

-Java code for training on features of various court cases.
-There are several learning models for classification and several features sets.
+Java code for training on features of various court cases from the Old Bailey Decisions data set.
+There are several learning models for classification and several feature sets.
 The model aims to predict whether a defendant was convicted or not based on features of their trial.